xmfbit/warpctc-caffe/README.md

 ![captcha image with 4 digits](/docs/images/captcha/99938-4518.png)
 ![captcha image with 5 digits](/docs/images/captcha/99937-82028.png)

+The original WarpCTC by Baidu Research supports multi-thread processing when using CPU.
+However it is not supported by this repo.
+So GPU is necessary for the following experiment, otherwise the running time will be unbearably long.
+Or you can reduce the dataset size to save time.

 To run the demo, first, make sure you are in `$CAFFE_ROOT` directory.
 Then, run the scripts to generate data using python `captcha` library and hdf5 files for trainning and testing.

 ```